sentrionic/ValkyrieApp/README.md

 For debug mode run `flutter run` and for production mode run `flutter run --release`

-If you want to use your own server you will base to change the `BaseUrl` in `InjectableModule`.
+If you want to use your own server you will base to change the `BaseUrl` in `InjectableModule` and then run `flutter pub run build_runner build --delete-conflicting-outputs`

 If said server runs on `localhost` you will also need to add `android:usesCleartextTraffic="true"` to the Android manifest.